saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ## 3.01 What You'll Learn
 Duration: 0:02:00

-Below are the primary learning objectives for this module:
+In this module, you will be learning to create your own test from scratch with test components, using requests (such as GET or POST), assertions that check if data exists, and use variables, input sets, and the Vault to store and reuse elements of your tests.

 **Assertions and Request Components**
 * Determine the different types of assertions and requests you can use with your API test
 * Understand the different types of output when adding assertions to an a API test
-* Understand the various use cases for adding a request component to an API test.
+* Understand when and why you want to use certain request components in an API test.

 **Variables**
 * Understand the difference between global variables and input sets